 Try this for fit

-Roll the ends into a shape and size that feels appropriate for your ear canal, and place them partially inside.
+Roll the ends of the earplugs into a shape and size that feels appropriate for your ear canal, and place them partially inside.
 Hold them in place to let them expand and create a seal.

 For people with wide ear canals, these foam earplugs may provide a better fit than other foam types.
 They are bell-shaped and contoured to stay in place.

-Howard Leight brand earplugs are actually designed for hearing protection for people who work around loud noises and industrial environments.
+Howard Leight brand earplugs are designed to provide hearing protection for people who work around loud noises and industrial environments.
 So these earplugs also feature a fairly high NRR of 33 decibels, making them a good choice for blocking out loud parties and other noises.

 Like all foam earplugs, they’re designed for one-time use.